IS303-Steffen/a07-currency-converter/README.md

 In `a08_currency_converter_defensive.py` you cannot have and `try`/`except` statements, and no exceptions should be raised.
 Instead, you should use several if statements to ensure that no errors occur.

 ### Improper dollar amount
 You need to check if the input from the user can be a valid `float` before converting it.
-Try using the `.isdigit()` function.
+Try using the `.isdecimal()` function.
-- `.isdigit()` works with strings, like `dollar_amount.isdigit()` and returns `True` if the string only has numbers in it.
+- `.isdecimal()` works with strings, like `dollar_amount.isdecimal()` and returns `True` if the string only has numbers in it.
 Note, however, that this function doesn't recognize decimal numbers as being digits, so `30.5` would return as `False`.
 You can get around this by combining it with `.replace()` to get rid of the decimal when checking if it is a digit.
-For example, `dollar_amount.replace(".", "").isdigit()` will return `True` with a number like `30.5`.
+For example, `dollar_amount.replace(".", "").isdecimal()` will return `True` with a number like `30.5`.
 The automated tests don't check for negative numbers, but if you want to make it work with negative numbers too, feel free to add that functionality.
 - If an invalid value for a float is entered, you should print out:
     - `<dollar input> is not a valid number.
 Please try again.`
       - For example, `three bucks is not a valid number.
 Please try again.`